Orange Roughy

 The first fisheries for orange roughy began operating in the 1980s and 90s and landed huge quantities of fish.
 However, catches rapidly declined from as high as 40,000 tonnes per year to 10s of tonnes within a period of two decades.
 As a particularly long-lived species that reproduces late (around up to 70-80 years of age before reaching full maturity) high fishing pressure reduced populations to a point where the species could not reproduce quickly enough to replace their numbers removed by fishing.

 Orange roughy are caught using deep-sea bottom trawlers over seamounts.
 Research has identified that deep-water marine habitats support species that are generally slow growing and highly sensitive to disturbance, in particular, deep-water corals.
-Recovery from the impacts of trawling on deep-sea habitats could take centuries.
+Recovery from the impacts of trawling on deep-sea habitats could take at least decades and possibly centuries.